apache/plc4x/draft-THREAT-MODEL.md

 Every *(inferred)* tag in the body maps to one of these.
 Proposed answers are inline; please confirm, correct, or strike.

+**PMC review (chrisdutz, 2026-06-04, PR-approved):** the OPC UA insecure defaults (Q14/Q15/Q16) are moving to secure-by-default — the permissive certificate verifier in particular is a gap to fix, not a supported posture — and the SPI3 rewrite adds TLS transport, hardens the parsers, and bounds per-connection allocation (Q8/Q11/Q18/Q19).
+Answers folded below and into the body as *(maintainer)*.

 ### Wave 1 — scope, intended use, the OPC UA defaults